learningOrchestra/docs/docs/installation.md

 ## Requirements

-* Debian Linux OS hosts
+* Debian Linux hosts
+* 120 GB of disk in each cluster machine (can increase relying on dataset size)
+* 8 GB of RAM in each cluster machine (can increase relying on dataset size)
 * [Docker Engine](https://docs.docker.com/engine/install/) must be installed in all instances of your cluster
 * Cluster configured in swarm mode, check [creating a swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/)
 * [Docker Compose](https://docs.docker.com/compose/install/) must be installed in the manager instance of your cluster